President Joe Biden assails 'Trumpies' in Labor Day battleground pitch in Milwaukee

 Trump responded during his Saturday rally that Biden is “an enemy of the state.”

-On Monday, Biden said “I’m not talking about all Republicans” but singled out those who have taken Trump’s “Make America Great Again” campaign cry to dangerous or hateful lengths.
+During his address in Milwaukee, Biden said “Not every Republican is a MAGA Republican" but singled out those who have taken Trump’s “Make America Great Again” campaign cry to dangerous or hateful lengths.
 He highlighted episodes like last year’s mob attack on the U.S. Capitol.

-Biden told the Milwaukee rally that many in the GOP have “chosen to go backwards, full of anger, violence, hate, division.”
+He said that many in the GOP are "full of anger, violence, hate, division.”

 “But together we can, and we must, choose a different path forward,” Biden said.
 “A future of unity and hope. we’re going to choose to build a better America.”

-The crowd jeered as Biden chided Republican Sen. Ron Johnson of Wisconsin for voting against a Democratic-backed measure meant to lower prescription drug prices.
+The crowd jeered loudly as the president repeatedly chided Republican Sen. Ron Johnson of Wisconsin for voting against a Democratic-backed measure meant to lower prescription drug prices.

-The president also returned to another theme that was a centerpiece of his 2020 campaign, that labor unions boosted the middle class.
+The president also suggested Johnson and other congressional Republicans were willing to undermine Social Security.

-Unions endorsements helped Biden overcome disastrous early finishes in Iowa and New Hampshire to win the Democratic primary, and eventually the White House.
-He has since continued to praise labor unions — even though many voters without college degrees remain among Trump’s strongest bloc of supporters.
+Unions endorsements helped Biden overcome disastrous early finishes in Iowa and New Hampshire to win the 2020 Democratic primary, and eventually the White House.
+He has since continued to praise the labor movement as president.

-Mary Kay Henry, president of the 2-million-member Service Employees International Union, called Biden’s championing of unions heading into the midterms “critical” and said the labor movement must “mobilize in battlegrounds across the country to ensure that working people turn out.”
+Mary Kay Henry, president of the 2 million-member Service Employees International Union, called Biden’s championing of unions heading into the midterm elections “critical” and said workers must “mobilize in battlegrounds across the country to ensure that working people turn out.”

 “We’re really excited about the president speaking directly to workers about, if he had the opportunity, he’d join a union,” Henry said.
 She added: “This president has signaled which side he’s on.
 And he’s on the side of working people.
 And that matters hugely.”

-Biden, meanwhile, has personal history with Pittsburgh’s Labor Day parade, which is among the nation’s largest.
-He attended the 2015 installment as vice president and returned in 2018.
-Both times, Biden, now 79, faced questions about whether he’d run for president in coming elections — which he opted against in 2016 before winning the White House in 2020.

-This year, the oldest president in U.S. history has faced speculation about if he’ll seek a second term in 2024 — though he’s insisted that’s his intention, and the pressure has dissipated some in recent weeks after a string of policy and political successes for Biden and his party.

-Still, both perennial presidential battleground states Biden was visiting Monday may provide key measures of Democrats’ strength before this November and 2024.
-With inflation still raging and the president’s approval ratings remaining low, how much Biden can help his party in top races — and how much candidates want him to try — remains to be seen.
+Both of the perennial presidential battleground states Biden visited Monday may provide key measures of Democrats’ strength before November.
+With inflation still raging and the president’s approval ratings slightly better but remaining low, how much Biden can help his party in top races — and how much candidates want him to try — remains to be seen.

-That was on display in Wisconsin, where Democratic Lt.
-Gov. Mandela Barnes is trying to unseat Johnson, but did not appear with Biden in Milwaukee.
+That was on display in Milwaukee, where Democratic Lt.
+Gov. Mandela Barnes is trying to unseat incumbent Johnson, but didn't appear with Biden.

 In the state’s other top race, Tim Michels, a construction executive endorsed by Trump, is attempting to deny Democratic Gov. Tony Evers a second term.
-Evers also spoke at the labor event Biden addressed and briefly greeted the president in a backstage photo line.
+Evers spoke at the labor event Biden addressed and briefly greeted the president backstage.

 Pennsylvania voters are choosing a new governor, with state Attorney General John Shapiro facing another Trump-endorsed Republican, Doug Mastriano, and a new senator.
 That race is between Democratic Lt.
 Gov. John Fetterman and Trump-backed celebrity heart physician Mehmet Oz.
-Shapiro and Fetterman both planned to attend Monday’s Pittsburgh parade.
+Fetterman spoke with Biden before both gave speeches in West Mifflin.

 The Pennsylvania and Wisconsin races could decide which party controls the Senate next year, while the winner of each governorship may influence results in 2024′s presidential election.
-The stakes are particularly high given that some Trump-aligned candidates have spread lies about widespread fraud that did not occur during the 2020 election — raising questions about what might happen if a candidate they don’t support wins the next presidential contest.
+The stakes are particularly high given that some Trump-aligned candidates have spread his lies about widespread fraud that did not occur during the 2020 election.
+Judges, including ones appointed by Trump, dismissed dozens of lawsuits filed after that election, and Trump’s own attorney general called the claims bogus.

+Vice President Kamala Harris paid tribute to organized labor in at breakfast meeting with the Greater Boston Labor Council, declaring “When union wages go up, everybody’s wages go up.”

+“When union workplaces are safer everyone is safer,” Harris said.
+“When unions are strong, America is strong.”